Fazeel-web/CakePhp/README.md

 # CakePhp
 Database Name : project
+./
-Just create the Database and run the Migrations of plugin PointOfSale then all the table will create.
+Just create the Database and all the tables will be created by running the Migrations of plugin.